Title: James Morris Papers

 speeches, and photographs relating to Morris' involvement in the Nuremberg War Crime Trials, as well as his legal, organizational and personal activities.

 Provenance: The collection was donated by Janette F. Reynolds, Morris’ daughter, in 1976 and a gift agreement was executed in December 1995.
 Additional material was donated by Reynolds in 1997 and by Dian Cooper, Morris’ granddaughter, in November 2002.
+Photographs 10154-78 - 10154-80 were donated to the SHSND by Dian Cooper on November 25, 2002 and transferred to the photo archives.
+They were transferred back to MSS 10154 on April 29, 2016.
 Erlys Fardal researched and wrote the biographical sketch in May 2010.
-This finding aid was created by Emily E. Schultz in May-June 2010.

 Property Rights: The State Historical Society of North Dakota owns the property rights to